In this FDD Talk 2016 post, you’ll learn the following:

 - Section III – Presentation and analysis of The Cleaning Authority’s financial performance representations, based on Item 19 of the company’s 2016 FDD, including information on the:

-- 2015 gross revenue; average gross revenues; total number of customers; average price per clean; total number of cleans performed; average cost of goods sold; average customer loss; total estimate calls and total estimate appointments, and conversion percentages; total sales made to new customers, and conversion percentage; estimated total number of employees; and average Territory size for the period January 1, 2015 through December 31, 2015 (the “Accounting Period”) for the 167 franchised and 1 affiliated-operated Cleaning Authority businesses that were operating for the entire period January 1, 2015 through December 31, 2015
+- 2015 total actual gross revenue; average gross revenue; total number of customers; average price per clean; total number of cleans performed; average cost of goods sold; average customer loss; total estimate calls and total estimate appointments, and conversion percentages; total sales made to new customers, and conversion percentage; estimated total number of employees; and average Territory size for the period January 1, 2015 through December 31, 2015 (the “Accounting Period”) for the 167 franchised and 1 affiliate-operated Cleaning Authority businesses that were operating for the entire period January 1, 2015 through December 31, 2015

-- 2015 and 2014 average, high, and low gross revenue for the 167 franchised and 1 affiliated-operated Cleaning Authority businesses that were operating for the entire period January 1, 2015 through December 31, 2015, and for the 165 franchised and 1 affiliated-operated Cleaning Authority businesses that were operating for the entire period January 1, 2014 through December 31, 2014
+- 2015 and 2014 average, high, and low gross revenue for the 167 franchised and 1 affiliate-operated Cleaning Authority businesses that were operating for the entire period January 1, 2015 through December 31, 2015, and for the 165 franchised and 1 affiliate-operated Cleaning Authority businesses that were operating for the entire period January 1, 2014 through December 31, 2014

 Section I – Background Information